VistaPrint

 Reducing upfront decisons and cognitive load

-Seeing designs first was not a possibility due to technical constraints.
-To work around this, I broke up configuration choices, starting with just two.
-This also enabled product information to have more visibility.
-Having less upfront decisions reduced roadblocks, decision overload, and bounce rate.
+Seeing designs first was not possible due to technical constraints.
+I broke up configuration choices, starting with just two, so that designs could be surfaced sooner.
+As a result, product information was able to gain more visibility above the fold.

 Product Information